Restoring Forest Park

 As a part of the Greater Forest Park Conservation Initiative (GFPCI), the first large-scale invasive species removal project occurred in August of 2015.
 This area will be monitored to ensure our efforts are leading to the successful restoration of more than 200 acres in the Balch Creek Watershed.

-As a result of this monitoring work, FPC worked with public and non-profit agencies to write a Unified Monitoring Protocol thanks to funding from Metro.
+To ensure all of our partners were using the same monitoring criteria, FPC worked with public and non-profit agencies to write a Unified Monitoring Protocol thanks to funding from Metro Regional Government.
 This document will help all of the groups working in the Greater Forest Park Ecosystem use the same monitoring protocols so we can all know which restoration techniques work best.

 Forest Park Conservancy's restoration work is a central component of our 20-year plan, the Greater Forest Park Conservation Initiative.
 If you want to get more involved and volunteer, please contact us.